Tracking cookies

 There is no valid consent in the following examples:

-- Assuming that your visitors have given consent when they continue to use your site (continue scrolling or swiping) after an information bar has been displayed ((‘By making further use of the website you agree to placing tracking cookies’).
+• Assuming that your visitors have given consent when they continue to use your site - by continuing to scroll or swipe - after an information banner has been displayed ("By continuing to use this website, you agree to the placing of tracking cookies").
 These are not affirmative actions from which unambiguous consent is apparent.

 Note: you must be able to demonstrate that visitors have actually given consent for placing cookies.